im-ushan-ikshana/fuel-quota-management/backend/HOW_TO_SETUP_PRISMA.md

-# How to Set Up and Run Prisma
+# Setting Up and Using Prisma in Your Project

-## For Windows Users (Step-by-Step)
+This comprehensive guide explains how to set up, configure, and effectively use Prisma in your Node.js application.

+## Initial Setup

 ### 1. Open a terminal and go to the `backend` folder:

-If you're using Git Bash or Command Prompt:

 ```bash
 cd backend